discretize/discretize-guides/fractals/snowblind/index.md

 <Grid>
 <GridItem sm="6">
-## Elemental Source <Item id="8885" disableText/><Item id="24661" disableText/>
+## Elemental Source

 At the start of the fight, light up the five bonfires to remove the 10 stacks of *Rime Shield* from the boss.
 Each stack reduces its damage taken by 10%.

 Every 25%, the Elemental Source casts _Wind Gust_ (icy projectiles) which makes the bonfires loose health.
 If a bonfire goes down, you will need to throw firewood into it and light it up again using your special action key.

 With reflects and high DPS you can simply burst the boss before any bonfire expires.
-Note that the Elemental Source is a structure so no potion will work on it.
+Note that the Elemental Source is a structure so no potion or sigil will work on it.
 </GridItem>

 <GridItem sm="6">